 Hints From Your Dog

 If the musky odor emanating from your dog’s ear doesn’t tip you off to an infection, your dog may resort to rubbing his ear on the floor.
 Other signs may include red, inflamed skin lining your dog’s ear canal, waxy discharge, constant head shaking, ear-scratching and obvious pain.
-In fact, your dog may shy away from having his head touched at all.
+In fact, your dog may shy away from having their head touched at all.

 Time to See Your Veterinarian